ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/full-text-search.dotnet.markdown

 * Executing the above query will generate the auto-index `Auto/Employees/BySearch(Notes)`.

-* This auto-index will contain 2 index fields:
+* This auto-index will contain the following two index-fields:

   * `Notes`
-    Contains the original text from the indexed document field 'Notes'.
+    Contains terms with the original text from the indexed document field 'Notes'.
+    Text is lower-cased but Not tokenized.

   * `search(Notes)`
-    Contains __lower-cased terms__ that were tokenized from the 'Notes' field by the default search analyzer (RavenStandardAnalyzer).
+    Contains __lower-cased terms__ that were tokenized from the 'Notes' field by the [default search analyzer](indexes/using-analyzers#ravendb) (RavenStandardAnalyzer).
     Calling the `Search()` method targets these terms to find matching documents.

 {PANEL/}